freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Source
 ------

-The Source is the person who submits documents to an organization's SecureDrop and may use SecureDrop to communicate with a Journalist.
+The Source is the person who sends messages and uploads files to an organization's SecureDrop and may use SecureDrop to communicate with a Journalist.
 A Source will always access SecureDrop through the Source Interface and must do so using Tor.

 Instructions for using SecureDrop as a Source are available in our :doc:`Source Guide </source/source>`.